pekrau/jsondocdb/README.md

      # Add a document with a specified key.
     db["id1"] = {"key": "k1", "n": 3}
     doc = {"key": "k2", "n": 5}
-    # Add a document, letting jsondblite set a UUID4-based key, which is returned.
+    # Add a document, letting YasonDB set a UUID4-based key, which is returned.
     autoid = db.add(doc)

 if db[autoid] == doc: